-To change your Georgia registered agent, simply fill out an Amended Annual Registration form and submit it to the Georgia Corporations Division along with the $20 filing fee (or $30 for paper filings). paid by check (paper filing) or credit card (online).
+You can do this by filling out an Amended Annual Registration form and submitting it to the Georgia Corporations Division along with a $20 filing fee — or $30 for paper filings — which can be paid by check (paper filing) or credit card (online).

 Georgia has different forms for different business types:

 - LLC - Form CD 920

 - Limited Partnership (LP) or Limited Liability Partnership (LLP) - Form CD 910